The benefits of homework

 - allows pupils to complete work started in the school;

-- allows pupils to practice skills learnt in the classroom;
+- allows pupils to practice skills learned in the classroom;

-- permits the setting of tasks in accrodance with the ability of the pupil;
+- permits the setting of tasks in accordance with the ability of the pupil;

-- strangthens the home-school links and parental involvement by increasing their understanding of what their children are learning in school;
+- strengthens the home-school links and parental involvement by increasing their understanding of what their children are learning in school;

-- set on a regular basis, encourages good staudy habits and ensures that work becomes part of the culture.
+- set on a regular basis, encourages good study habits and ensures that work becomes part of the culture.